Environmentally friendly, long-lasting, tough composite plastic lumber.

 Marine infrastructure applications take quite a beating both from Mother Nature and boats, vessels and barges.
 Finding a sturdy and durable product for high-moisture environments can be difficult.
-Structurally-engineered plastic lumber acts as a great alternative to traditional wood, metal and concrete because it can stand up in harsh environments.
+Structurally-engineered marine-grade plastic lumber acts as a great alternative to traditional wood, metal, and concrete because it can stand up in harsh environments.

 Benefits/Features of Structural Recycled Plastic Lumber